Reviews

 Pro: Strong Customer Support

-ZipBooks has numerous learning and support resources available to users.
-Their customer support is noted as being fast and helpful.
-ZipBook support is available through in-software chat and email.
+ZipBooks provides extensive learning and support resources.
+Their customer support is known for speed and helpfulness, available through in-app chat and email.

-Other options include a help center, schedule a demo, Youtube videos, a blog section, and active social media accounts (Facebook, Twitter, and LinkedIn).
+Additional resources include a comprehensive help center, demo scheduling, YouTube videos, blog content, and active social media presence on Facebook, Twitter, and LinkedIn.

 zipbooks features with cost